tensorflow/docs/site/en/api_docs/python/tf/mixed_precision/experimental/FixedLossScale.md

 <!-- Placeholder for "Used in" -->

+WARNING: This class is deprecated and will be unexposed from the TF 2 namespace starting in TensorFlow 2.5.
+In TensorFlow 2.5, this class will only be accessible as <a href="../../../tf/mixed_precision/experimental/FixedLossScale.md"><code>tf.compat.v1.mixed_precision.FixedLossScale</code></a>.
+Additionally in 2.5, you will no longer be able to pass a `FixedLossScale` to a
+<a href="../../../tf/keras/mixed_precision/Policy.md"><code>tf.keras.mixed_precision.Policy</code></a>.
+All the functionality in this class has
+been merged into <a href="../../../tf/keras/mixed_precision/LossScaleOptimizer.md"><code>tf.keras.mixed_precision.LossScaleOptimizer</code></a>, so this class is no longer needed.

 The loss scale is not updated for the lifetime of instances of this class.
 A given instance of this class always returns the same number when called.